PlayFab/UnitySDK/README.md

 ## 3. Installing or Upgrading the PlayFab UnitySdk

-You can install the SDK directly by downloading the latest [SK Asset Package](https://aka.ms/PlayFabUnitySdk) directly.
+You can install the SDK directly by downloading the latest [SDK Asset Package](https://aka.ms/PlayFabUnitySdk) directly.

 Detailed Manual Instructions:
 * Download [UnitySDK.unitypackage](https://aka.ms/PlayFabUnitySdk) to a safe location.